XVincentX/vncz/about.md

 In 2019 I decided that staying in United States for a while would be a good idea, and so as of February 2020 I moved in Austin, TX.
 I'm still not settled down, but the idea would be to understand whether Austin is a good place.
 If not, I'll go back in Spain.

+As of August of 2022 I relocated in Denver, CO and there is no way I am going back to Europe.